Updated June 19, 2023

 1. Table-layout:auto: The auto makes the width of the elements adjust automatically to fit the content.

-3. Table-layout:initial: It is used to set the property to its default value.
+3. Table-layout:initial: It sets the property to its default value.

 4. Table-layout:inherit: Inherits this property from its parent element.

-With the help of CSS, we can make stylish tables and we can improve the appearance of the table.
+With the help of CSS, we can make stylish tables and improve the table’s appearance.